[what is the long term curriculum plan? overview that is not already in each yeargroup page]

 [calculation policy - key focusses - how the time is chuncked e.g. pupils will have maths & english every day but not necessarily every subject every week - cross curricular links - links with the community - etc]

-We place a strong emphasis on developing the core key skills within English, and Maths, while at the same time providing children with opportunities to be involved in their own learning with plenty of real experiences - promoting a sense of purpose, motivation, enjoyment, enthusiasm and confidence through learning.
+We place a strong emphasis on developing the core key skills within English, and Maths, while at the same time providing pupils with opportunities to take responsibility for their own learning.
+We aim to promote a sense of purpose, motivation, enjoyment, enthusiasm, confidence, independence and success through learning.

 Gov.UK web page from where you can download the complete national curriculum